expertsconstitutiondemocracy

 Backsliding scholarship gives names to the mechanisms experts are reacting to:

-• Nancy Bermeo’s executive aggrandizement: elected executives weaken checks step-by-step while maintaining democratic forms.
+• Nancy Bermeo's executive aggrandizement: elected leaders incrementally dismantle institutional checks through "legal" means, maintaining democratic forms while hollowing out democratic substance.

 • Ginsburg & Huq's constitutional retrogression: incremental, multi-dimensional decline in electoral competitiveness, rights, and rule of law.